 And one of the major factors in branding is the logo of the brand.
 And along with the brands, the competition among the best logo makers has also increased.

-This blog will tell you about the golden ratio logo design technique.
+This blog will tell you about the golden ratio technique in logo design.
 Also, you will get to know why and how I use it in logo design and how you can start applying it to your work.

 What is the Golden Ratio?

-Suppose you are a designer or trying to know how a designer uses rectangles and circles to form their logo designs or refine them to make them look better.
+Suppose you are a designer or trying to know how a designer uses rectangles and circles to form or refine their logo designs to make them look better.
 There is a reason that designers are using it, and it is not a random usage.

-Why would anyone have to learn design, its principles, color theory, or proportions if it was?
+Why would anyone have to learn design, its principles, colour theory, or proportions if it was?
 In that case, designing would not be considered a profession.

 The ratio is the relationship between two or more elements.
 It's been called the golden ratio when it equals 1:1.618.